 Federal PELL Grant

-The Financial Aid Office will only be able to pay Pell Grant at the level of units a student is enrolled in at the conclusion of the add/drop date.
-If a student adds a class at a later date, the Financial Aid Office will not be able to adjust Pell Grant eligibility.
+The Financial Aid Office pays your Pell Grant based on your enrollment at the end of the add/drop date.
+If you add a class at a later date, we will not be able to adjust your Pell Grant eligibility.

 PELL Grants provide federal funds for eligible students to help meet college expenses.
-Students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for this grant.
-Not all applicants will be eligible, and PELL Grants are usually awarded only to undergraduate students who have not earned a bachelor’s or professional degree.
+You must complete the FAFSA to be considered for this grant.
+Not all applicants will be eligible.
+PELL Grants are usually awarded only to undergraduate students who have not earned a bachelor’s or professional degree.

-Note: The maximum award amount is given for any Pell Grant eligible student whose parent or guardian died as a result of military service in Iraq or Afghanistan after Sept.11, 2001.
+The maximum award amount is given to any eligible student whose parent or guardian died as a result of military service in Iraq or Afghanistan after Sept.11, 2001.
 You must be under 24 years old or enrolled at least part-time in college at the time of your parent’s or guardian’s death.

 Federal Supplemental Educational Opportunity Grants

 The Federal Supplemental Educational Opportunity Grant (FSEOG) provides funds to students with the highest need.
-Students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for this grant.
+Students must complete the FAFSA to be considered for this grant.
 Since federal funding for this program is limited, FSEOGs are awarded on a first-come, first-serve basis.
 Those lucky enough to receive the grant will receive an annual award of $600.

 California Chafee Grant for Foster Youth

-By becoming a volunteer with AmeriCorps, you will receive an education award of up to $4,725 each year for up to two years.
-This program provides full-time educational awards in return for work in community service.
-Students can register online to submit a voucher payment request form or they can submit a voucher through the Financial Aid Office.
-For more information, call 1-800-942-2677 or go to the Americorps website.
+Volunteer with AmeriCorps and receive an education award of up to $4,725 each year for up to two years.
+This program provides full-time educational awards in return for community service.
+You can register online to submit a voucher payment request form.
+You can also submit a voucher through the Financial Aid Office.
+For more information, go to the AmeriCorps website.

-If approved, the funds from the AmeriCorp program will arrive in two payments.
-The first payment around the start of the semester and the balance at the mid-point of the semester.
-Students will need to pay for their fees and once Sierra College receives the funds, we will process a refund to the student.
+If approved, the funds from the AmeriCorps program will arrive in two payments.
+The first payment will arrive around the start of the semester and the balance at the mid-point of the semester.
+You will need to pay for your fees.
+Once we receive the funds, we will process a refund.

 Foster Youth Option